Kirkados/JGCD_2021/README.md

-This code accompanies the paper "Manipulator-based Spacecraft Capture and Simultaneous Stabilization Using Deep Reinforcement Learning Guidance," submitted for possible publication in the Journal of Guidance, Control, and Dynamics.
+This code accompanies the paper "Spacecraft Robotic Capture and Simultaneous Stabilization Using Deep Reinforcement Learning-based Guidance," submitted for possible publication in the Journal of Guidance, Control, and Dynamics.

 A D4PG Implementation for manipulator-enabled spacecraft, tasked with capturing and stabilizing a piece of space debris.
 Trained entirely in simulation, it was then deployed to the Spacecraft Proximity Operations Testbed experimental facility at Carleton University.